 UNIVERSITY OF WISCONSIN River Falls

-Among 2014 graduates, those who took part in an internship, had a distinct advantage over their peers in terms of job offers and starting salary.
+Students who complete one or more internships have a distinct advantage over their peers in terms of job offers and starting salary.
 The College of Business and Economics strongly encourages its students, who have completed the necessary prerequisites, to consider an internship.

 College students continue to realize how much employers value work experience in the candidates they recruit.
 In fact, nearly all of the employers taking part in NACE's Job Outlook 2015 survey said they prefer to hire job candidates who have work experience.
 Furthermore, relevant work experience is preferred by almost 75 percent of employers, and 60 percent of employers say they prefer work experience gained through an internship or co-op experience.